Naozumi520/Sawayo/README.md

 ![picture](files/images/Sawayo_banner.png)

 ## Things need to do

-Database.
+Database
 Admin related stuff for Discord Server Moderations.

 Feel free to contribute to this project.